On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Problem Setup

-As is commonly done for RKHS functions, we will use Bayesian methods based on a GP prior ${\rm GP}(0,k)$.
+As is commonly done for RKHS functions, we will use Bayesian methods based on a GP prior ${\rm GP}(0,k)$ and a Gaussian noise model.
 After observing $t$ noisy samples, the posterior distribution is also a GP with the following posterior mean and variance: